matthouk/UWFT-blockchain-python/README.md

 ## Dependencies

-- PHP must be installed on your operating system (any version, 5 or 7).
-Don't worry, you will *not* need to know any PHP.
+- Install PHP
 - You will need to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.
 - [`bit`](https://ofek.github.io/bit/) Python Bitcoin library.
 - [`web3.py`](https://github.com/ethereum/web3.py) Python Ethereum library.

 ### Project setup

-- Create a project directory called `wallet` and `cd` into it.
+- Created a local directory called wallet.

 - Clone the `hd-wallet-derive` tool into this folder and install it using the instructions on its `README.md`.

-- Create a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script into the top level project directory like so: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`

-  This will clean up the command needed to run the script in our code, as we can call `./derive` instead of `./hd-wallet-derive/hd-wallet-derive.php`.

-- Test that you can run the `./derive` script properly, use one of the examples on the repo's `README.md`
+- Created a link with ln to shorten the code needed to enable hd-wallet derive.
+Termed it *derive*

-- Create a file called `wallet.py` -- this will be your universal wallet script.
-You can use the starter code as a starting point.
+- Create a file called `wallet.py` -- this had pre-populated content from a starter file.

 ### Setup constants

-- In a separate file, `constants.py`, set the following constants:
+- In a separate file, `constants.py`, added the following:
   - `BTC = 'btc'`
   - `ETH = 'eth'`
   - `BTCTEST = 'btc-test'`